Brownserve-UK/Brownserve.PSTools/Docs/RELEASING.md

 ### Patch releases
 Patch releases are used for releases that contain bug fixes or other minor changes.
-Some examples of patch changes are:
+Some examples of patch changes might include:
 * Fixing a bug in a cmdlet while not changing the behaviour.
 * Fixing typos.
 * Documentation changes.
-* CI/CD changes.
+* CI/CD/Build changes.
 * Style/formatting changes that do not affect the behaviour of the cmdlet.

 ## Creating a Pre-release
-Sometimes you may want to create a pre-release when you're moving between major versions or introducing sweeping changes to the module.
+Sometimes you may want to create a pre-release when you're moving between major versions, rolling out a specific bug fix or introducing new features/changes that require some broader testing before being released to the general public.

-To do this you'll need to create a new branch from the `main` branch and then run the `stage-release` GitHub action.
+To perform a pre-release first create a new branch from `main` and give it a sensible name as this will be used in the version number of the pre-release (e.g. `rc1`, `preview`, `myFix` etc)
+Then simply run the `stage-release` GitHub action, choose the release type as normal and make sure you select the branch you created as the branch to build from.
-This will detect that you're creating a release from a branch that isn't `main` and will create a pre-release instead of a full release.
+The build will detect that the release is being staged from a branch and will automatically create a pre-release. (e.g. `v2.0.0-rc1`)
+Once the release has been staged you can publish it as normal.

 ## Re-publishing a previous release
-Most of the endpoints we publish to will not allow you to re-publish a release with the same version number (for good reason!) so we actively check-for and prevent this from happening in the builds.
+Most of the repositories we publish to will not allow you to re-publish a release with the same version number (for good reason!) so we actively check-for and prevent this from happening in the builds.

 If there's an issue with a release that requires you to re-publish it, you'll need to increment the version number of the release and perform a new release.
-(If the issue is serious enough you should also pull the faulty release from the endpoints you've published to.)
+(If the issue is serious enough you should also consider pulling the faulty release from the endpoints you've previously published to.)

-The only exception to this is when either adding a new release endpoint or when a push to an endpoint fails (for example if the endpoint is down at the time of publishing, or an API key is expired etc).
+The only exception to this is when either adding a new release repository or when a push to an existing repository fails (for example if the repository is down at the time of publishing, or an API key is expired etc).
-In these cases you can run the `publish-release` GitHub action again while giving the `PublishTo` variable only only the new/failed endpoint(s).
+In these cases you can run the `publish-release` GitHub action again _making sure to select the branch tag_ of the version you wish to re-publish.
+You should then set the `publish_to` input to only include the endpoints that don't already have the release published to them.